Tomohiro-Yamashita/VideoTimelineView/README.md

 # VideoTimelineView
 Video timeline UI for iOS Apps
-- You can trim
 - Zoom in/out with pinch
 - Scrub with sound
-- Repeat playing in the trim
+- Repeat playing in the trimmer

 ## Usage
 Copy the VideoTimelineView folder in this project to yours